Cervical Spondylosis Treatment To Get Rid Of Neck & Arm Pain

 - Severe Spondylosis of the Neck

-Spinal disc damage (such as degenerative disc disease, bulging discs, herniated discs, and bone spurs) are common.
+Spinal disc damage (such as degenerative disc disease, bulging discs, herniated discs, and bone spurs) is common.
 Most will complain of cervical radiculopathy.
 Cervical radiculopathy occurs when the spinal cord and nerves are pinched.
 Pain in the arms or pins and needles sensation in shoulders or arms are characteristic symptoms associated with cervical radiculopathy.

 Better Diagnosis Of Pain, Pins & Needles Sensation Or Stiffness In The Neck

-Cervical radiculopathy bulging discs ruptured discs, and disc herniations are excellent examples of a better diagnostic term.
+Cervical radiculopathy bulging discs, ruptured discs, and disc herniations are excellent examples of a better diagnostic term.
 An accurate diagnosis of a health condition is the most critical aspect of the care you will get.
 If the diagnosis provides a clear description of your state, recovery chances increase significantly.
 Diagnostic terms for neck pain, pins, and needles down the arms include cervical radiculopathy, a bone spur (osteophytes or arthritis), and degenerative disc disease.
 Osteoarthritis is the most common form of arthritis in patients over 65.
 But, osteoarthritis can happen at any age.
 Additional diagnostic terms that pertain to cervical spondylosis are listed below:

 Spinal Cord Compression, Neck Pain & Neck Spondylosis (Cervical Spondylitis)